krebisz/DataAnalyser/documents/MASTER_OPERATING_PROTOCOL.md

 ## 3. Scope of This Protocol

 This protocol governs:
+- how work proceeds
 - how changes are proposed
-- how documents are evolved
+- how documents evolve
-- how alignment is maintained
 - how ambiguity is resolved
+- how collaboration is enforced

 It does not:
 - prescribe implementation details